-Reference is made to the annual information form of the Corporation dated June 24, 2019 for the year ended March 31, 2019, under the heading "Audit Committee Information" for a disclosure of information related to the Audit Committee required under Form 52-110F1 to National Instrument 52-110 - Audit Committees ("NI 52-110").
+Reference is made to the AIF, under the heading "Audit Committee Information", for a disclosure of information related to the Audit Committee required under Form 52-110F1 to National Instrument 52-110 - Audit Committees ("NI 52-110").
 A copy of this document can be found on SEDAR at www.sedar.com, however we will promptly provide a copy of this document to any securityholder of the Corporation free of charge upon request.